 It may be a surprise to think of the stomach as being similar to the heart, yet this is really true.
 Both have an area within them called the pacemaker.
 This is where an electrical wave originates and then sweeps across the organ.
 The electrical wave causes the muscles in the heart and stomach to contract.
 In the stomach, the pacemaker is in the upper portion.
 The wave sweeps down across the antrum causing it to contract, grind up food, and expel small amounts into the duodenum, the first part of the small bowel.
 The normal rate of contraction is about three times a minute, much slower than the heart, but quite adequate for the job.

-This condition occurs when the rate of the electrical wave slows and the stomach contracts less frequently.
+Gastroparesis occurs when the rate of the electrical or muscular contraction waves slow and the stomach contracts less frequently.
 Now the food just lays in the stomach relying on acid and digestive enzymes to break down the food and on gravity to empty the stomach.
 There are a number of causes for this condition:

 - Diabetes is the most common known cause.
 Adrenal and thyroid gland problems can also be a cause although these are infrequent